 Open Peer Review.
 Open Publishing.
 Open Access.
 Open Discussion.
 Open Directory.
 Open Recommendations.
 Open API.
 Open Source.

-Predicting Floor-Level for 911 Calls with Recurrent Neural Networks and Smartphone Sensor Data
+Predicting Floor-Level for 911 Calls with Neural Networks and Smartphone Sensor Data

-Abstract:In cities with tall buildings, emergency responders need accurate floor-level location to find 911 callers quickly.
-We introduce a system to estimate a victim's floor-level via their mobile device's sensor data in a two-step process.
-First, we train a Recurrent Neural Network (RNN) using Long Short-Term Memory (LSTM) hidden units to determine when a smartphone enters or exits a building.
+Abstract:In cities with tall buildings, emergency responders need an accurate floor level location to find 911 callers quickly.
+We introduce a system to estimate a victim's floor level via their mobile device's sensor data in a two-step process.
+First, we train a neural network to determine when a smartphone enters or exits a building via GPS signal changes.
 Second, we use a barometer equipped smartphone to measure the change in barometric pressure from the entrance of the building to the victim's indoor location.
-Unlike impractical previous approaches, our system is the first that does not require the use of beacons, previous knowledge of the building infrastructure or knowledge of user behavior.
-We demonstrate real-world feasibility through 63 experiments across five different tall buildings throughout New York City.
-Our system predicted the correct floor-level within +-1 floor with 91% accuracy
+Unlike impractical previous approaches, our system is the first that does not require the use of beacons, prior knowledge of the building infrastructure, or knowledge of user behavior.
+We demonstrate real-world feasibility through 63 experiments across five different tall buildings throughout New York City where our system predicted the correct floor level with 100% accuracy.

 TL;DR:We used an LSTM to detect when a smartphone walks into a building.
 Then we predict the device's floor level using data from sensors aboard the smartphone.